 If you don't have a valid MOT certificate, you won't be able to tax your van.
 This may also invalidate your insurance.

 How can I avoid driving without an MOT in the future?

-By now, you’ll probably agree it’s much better to arrange your MOT before it expires.
+It's much better to arrange your MOT before it expires.
 That way, you can give yourself time to save for it and won't run the risk of driving without one.
-Worried you’ll forget?
+Worried about accidentally driving without an MOT?
 Set a reminder on your phone or sign up for free reminders by text or email.

 Want to get your van insured but not sure which policy is right for you?
 Check out our van insurance pages for the different options.